-Join us for a rare opportunity to sketch Mexico City alongside internationally acclaimed illustrator, author, and Berlin art professor Felix Scheinberger.
-This immersive 4-day workshop explores expressive sketching, cultural storytelling, and visual interpretation in one of the world’s most vibrant and complex cities.
+Join us for a rare opportunity to sketch Mexico City alongside internationally acclaimed illustrator, author, and Berlin-based art professor Felix Scheinberger.
+This adventurous five-day workshop explores expressive sketching, cultural storytelling, and visual interpretation in one of the world’s most vibrant and complex cities.

-We’ll begin with a public sketch demo and talk in collaboration with Urban Sketchers CDMX, followed by a guided workshop experience that takes you through the layered history and energy of Mexico City.
+The private workshop experience begins on Saturday evening after his public events, and our workshop will take you through the layered history and energy of Mexico City.
 From the ancient ruins of Templo Mayor, to the monumental pyramids of Teotihuacan, to the leafy grounds of Chapultepec Park, this workshop is built to ignite both your creative and cultural curiosity.

-Felix will guide participants through his signature approach to expressive illustration — blending character, chaos, and clarity — while Meagan Burns facilitates the daily flow and logistical magic.
+Felix will guide you through his signature approach to expressive illustration — blending character, chaos, and clarity — while Meagan Burns facilitates the daily flow and logistical magic.
 You’ll sketch on-site, learn by doing, and leave with a full sketchbook and a revitalized sense of how to see the world through your line.
-This is not a technical perfection workshop.
-It’s an invitation to observe deeply, draw boldly, and experience the city with fresh eyes.
+This workshop is an invitation to observe deeply, draw boldly, and experience Mexico City with fresh eyes.

 What You'll Learn with Felix

-How to sketch expressively with energy, attitude, and emotion — no precision required
+How to sketch expressively with energy, attitude, and emotion; perfectionism not required

-Techniques for visual storytelling on location — including architecture, people, and urban rhythm
+How to tell visual stories on location — capturing architecture, people, and rhythm

-How to loosen up your sketches and bring scenes to life with character and chaos
+How to loosen up your lines and bring scenes to life with character and chaos

-Insight into Felix’s process and approach to keeping sketchbooks as creative companions
+Insight into Felix’s process of using sketchbooks as daily creative companions

 Who Should Take This Workshop

-This workshop is for artists, illustrators, sketchbook lovers, and visual thinkers who want to draw the world with more personality, energy, and edge.
-If you’re interested in expressive sketching, creative rebellion, or learning from one of Europe’s most influential illustrators, this is for you.
+This experience is for artists, illustrators, sketchbook lovers, and visual thinkers who want to draw with more personality, energy, and edge.
+If expressive sketching, creative rebellion, and learning from one of Europe’s most influential illustrators sound like your thing — you’re in the right place.
 You don’t need to be a professional.
-You do need to be curious, open to experimentation, and willing to loosen your grip on perfection.
-We’ll be a small group of adventurous sketchers exploring Mexico City through ink, color, and visual storytelling — learning how to capture a place not just as it looks, but as it feels.
-Recommended Experience: Some comfort with drawing on location is helpful, but not required.
+But you do need to be curious, open to experimentation, and ready to loosen your grip on perfection.
+We’ll be a small group of adventurous sketchers exploring Mexico City through ink, color, and storytelling — learning how to capture a place not just as it looks, but as it feels.
+Recommended Experience Some comfort with drawing on location is helpful but not required.
 If you’ve ever scribbled in a sketchbook and wished it had more life, this is your moment.

 Who Is Felix Scheinberger